Matty666/packer-oracle/README.md

 #Packer templates for Oracle Linux

-With this you make your own OEL image/machine which you can use with vagrant ( it can work with Virtualbox and Vmware) but also you can generate the same image/machine for the OPC Oracle public cloud.
+With this you make your own OEL 6.6, 6.7 or 7.2 image/machine which you can use with vagrant ( it can work with Virtualbox and Vmware) but also you can generate the same image/machine for Oracle public cloud (OPC)

+##Contributions
+Big thanks to Lucas de Souza Reis Gomes for all the help on OEL7 on OPC

 ##OPC
 For OPC you should use Qemu emulator and this will make